staabm/staabm.github.io/_posts/2022-12-29-phpstan-analyzable-api-contracts.md

 ```

 In this case the 2 API methods are kind of interconnected.
-When a session exists `getSession` will return a `UserSession`.
+When `sessionExists` returns `true`, `getSession` will return a `UserSession` - in other words it won't return `null`.

 From a API consumer point of view I can call `getSession` and check whether the return value is null, or use the dedicated `sessionExists` method.